28. June 2019

 Just a few months after the start of the international military intervention in Afghanistan in 2001, the peace activist returned home with great hope and a keen desire to rebuild her country.
 However, today she makes a sobering assessment of the significance of the military intervention for peace, women’s rights and freedom in Afghanistan: “Eighteen years and almost two trillion dollars later, the country is still deep in chaos and the Taliban have more influence than ever before,” she declares.

 Together with many other women’s rights activists, she has campaigned for a peaceful reconstruction of the country and for equality in the way people live together.
-Soon after her return from Pakistan, in 2002 Jamila Afghani set up the women’s aid organisation “Noor Educational Center”.
+Soon after her return from Pakistan, Jamila Afghani set up the women’s aid organisation “Noor Educational Center”.
 The name ‘noor’ means ‘light’, symbolising the light and hope that she and her colleagues want to give thousands of women and girls in coming years, by offering literacy and other educational courses.
 Jamila Afghani is convinced that it is not in the interests of Islam to deny women and girls education or entry to mosques: “We have discussed this with many religious leaders.
 So far we have over 6000 imams from 22 provinces in our network.”
 Her ideas do not stop at access to education or mosques: Ms Afghani is actively working to persuade the imams to make a joint statement on women’s rights, publicly and clearly denouncing so-called ‘domestic’ violence, forced marriages, rape and other breaches of human rights inflicted upon women.

 No peace without women and their rights